OuHangKresnik/Ninja/raspberry/embeded-linux.md

   - /media: temp mount directory created for removable devices.

 2. Some Commands:
   - iwconfig: see information of wifi
+  - ipconfig: